-Action level (mg/l F) Action to be taken Timescale Less than 0.6 or greater than 0.8 and not greater than 1.0 (1) Leave system on pending resolution of the problem; local authority to determine malfunction and repair and retest, notify details of incident, and corrective action taken, to Health Service Executive (Principal Environmental Health Officer and / or Principal Dental Surgeon) as soon as possible.
-(2) Health Service Executive to retest.
-If retest result > 1 mg/l shut off fluoridation plant unless local authority can satisfy HSE that plant is back in conformance.
-(3) Where samples taken by Health Service Executive, local authority to be notified of unsatisfactory results.
-(1) All results less than 0.6 or > 0.8 ≤1.0 to be notified to Health Service Executive within 3 working days.
-(2) Within two weeks of receipt of notification (if < 0.6) within one week of receipt of notification (if greater than 0.8 - less than or equal to 1.0).
-(3) Within 3 working days of receipt of result.
-Greater than 1.0 and not greater than 1.5 (1) Leave system on for not more than 30 days pending resolution of the problem; local authority to determine malfunction and repair and retest, notify details of incident, and corrective action taken, to health service executive (Principal Environmental Health Officer / Principal Dental Surgeon) as soon as possible.
-(2) Health Service Executive to retest.
-If retest result > 1 mg/l shut off fluoridation plant unless local authority can satisfy HSE that plant is back in conformance.
-(3) Where samples taken by Health Service Executive, local authority engineer with responsibility for water services to be notified of unsatisfactory results.
-(1) All results greater than 1.0 and ≤1.5 to be notified to Health Service Executive within 3 working days.
-(2) Within one week of receipt of notification (if 1 - ≤1.5).
-(3) Within 24 hours of receipt of result.
+- ACTION LEVEL (MG/L F) ACTION TO BE TAKEN TIMESCALE Temporary suspension of fluoride dosing (1) Notify Health Service Executive and IW of date of suspension and likely duration (2) Notify Health Service Executive and IW of date of resumption of fluoridation (1) Immediately on becoming aware of suspension or planned suspension (2) Immediately on becoming aware of date of resumption or planned date of resumption Less than 0.6 or greater than 0.8 and not greater than 1.0 (1) Leave system on pending resolution of the problem; water services authority to check validity of sample result and, as appropriate, to determine malfunction &amp; repair or adjust dosing and retest, record details of incident, &amp; corrective action taken.
+(2) Where the non-conforming result was from a sample taken by the Health Service Executive, water services authority to be notified of unsatisfactory result.
+A retest should be carried out as appropriate.
+(1) Take action on becoming aware of result (2) Take action on becoming aware of result.
+Retest to be carried out within 2 weeks or as appropriate.
+Greater than 1.0 and not greater than 1.5 (1) Leave system on for not more than 30 days pending resolution of the problem; Water Services Authority to check validity of sample result and, as appropriate, to determine malfunction &amp; repair or adjust dosing and retest, notify details of incident, &amp; corrective action taken, to IW, Health Service Executive (Principal Environmental Health Officer / Principal Dental Surgeon) as soon as possible.
+(2) Health Service Executive to retest as appropriate.
+If retest result &gt;1 mg/l shut off fluoridation plant unless IW / Water Services Authority can satisfy HSE that plant is back in conformance (3) Where samples taken by Health Service Executive, IW / water services authority engineer with responsibility for water services to be notified of unsatisfactory results (1) All results greater than 1.0 and ≤1.5 to be notified to Health Service Executive within 3 working days (2) retest within one week of notification by water services authority or as appropriate (3) within 24 hours of receipt of result